oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/cadd/index.md

 **Bonus** (20 points)

 Analyze your SDF files using [RDKit](https://www.rdkit.org/docs/index.html) to identify the main scaffolds present in the library.
-Include example pictures in your submission.
+Include example figures in your submission.
 Discuss the level of diversity observed and suggest ways you could improve it if needed.

 ## Target preparation